-RECOOMENDED DICTIONARIES & REFERENCE BOOKS
+RECOMMENDED DICTIONARIES & REFERENCE BOOKS

-- A Dictionary of Basic Japanese Grammar by Siichi Makino and Michiko Tsutsui, The Japan Times. - Kenkyusha's New Collegiate Japanese-English Dictionary, Kenkyusha.
+- A Dictionary of Basic Japanese Grammar by Siichi Makino and Michiko Tsutsui, The Japan Times. - A Dictionary of Intermediate Japanese Grammar by Siichi Makino and Michiko Tsutsui, The Japan Times. - Kenkyusha's New Collegiate Japanese-English Dictionary, Kenkyusha.